Kyroline/kyrol-marketplace-backend/README.md

 # Kyrol Marketplace API

-A ready-to-use, Golang backend API version of Kyrol Marketplace.
+A (not yet)ready-to-use, Golang backend API version of Kyrol Marketplace.